gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 to the linker but in general you should probe the current machine for linker arguments by running `pkg-config --libs alsa`.

-For example I run NixOS (by the way) and for me the correct linker arguments are:
+For example I run NixOS (by the way) where the correct linker arguments are:

 ```
 $ pkg-config --libs alsa